lukasoppermann/html5sortable/CONTRIBUTING.md

 # Contributing

-We ♥︎ contributions, so if you find a bug or have a great idea create an [issue](https://github.com/lukasoppermann/html5sortable/issues) or even better, send a [pull request](https://github.com/lukasoppermann/html5sortable/pulls).
-We are a beginners friendly project, so if you are not 100% sure how to make your PR fullfill all the points below, just start with what you know and send a PR mentioning the points you need help with.
+We ❤️ contributions, so if you find a bug or have a great idea for a feature create an [issue](https://github.com/lukasoppermann/html5sortable/issues) or even better, send a [pull request](https://github.com/lukasoppermann/html5sortable/pulls).

+We are a beginners friendly project!
+This means, we are happy to help you with contributing to the project.
+If you are not sure how to make your PR fulfill all the points below, send a [WIP] (work in progress) PR.
+In the description you can mentioning the points you are still working on and what you need help with.

+If you are just starting out with github, you are very welcome to submit small PRs.
+For example improvements to the readme or code cleanup PRs.

 ## Pull Requests

-- We use [standardjs](https://standardjs.com/) to enforce a good coding style, so please write your code according to it.
-(Run `npm test` to where you need to do some tweaking.)
+- We use [standardjs](https://standardjs.com/) to enforce common coding style, so please write your code according to it.
+(Run `npm test` to see where you need adjust your code.)

 - **Add tests!** - To avoid bugs we keep the test coverage as high as possible.
 Please help by adding tests to your bugfixes & features.

 - **Comment your code** - Your code should be as self-documenting and easy to read as possible, however please add comments whenever possible/sensible.
-Better have one line too much than one too little.
+People with all levels of skill and involvement in the project will work on the code.

 - **Use Docblocks for functions** – Every function should have a [docblock](http://usejsdoc.org/about-getting-started.html) above stating what the function does and what parameters it is supposed to receive, return values, etc.